luchiansienna/BookCatalogApp/README.md

 1. **Install .Net Framework Core & SQL Express database Server instance** on your machine Check if appsettings.json has the right connection string and adjust accordingly

-2. Run '**update-database**' command into 'Package Manager Console' with **BookCatalog.Repositories** project selected to install the database schema ( apply migration ) into your installed local SQL express database
+2. Open the solution in **Visual Studio** and Run '**update-database**' command into 'Package Manager Console' with **BookCatalog.Repositories** project selected to install the database schema ( apply migration ) into your installed local SQL express database

 3. Run your app locally on IIS Express or any other .NET web server